-The farming community received national recognition this weekend as Jeremy Clarkson’s Hawkstone Farmers Choir was crowned the winner of Britain’s Got Talent.
+The farming community received national recognition this weekend as Jeremy Clarkson’s Hawkstone Farmers Choir was crowned the winner of Britain’s Got Talent, and the timing couldn’t be more fitting for Fruehauf, proud co-host of Cereals 2026, taking place at Clarkson’s Farm for the very first time.

 Formed to raise awareness of mental health within the agricultural industry, the choir brings together farmers and members of rural communities from across the United Kingdom.
 Since its creation, the group has sought to highlight the importance of wellbeing in farming while celebrating the strength and unity of the sector.